still-adam-k/still-adam-k.github.io/_posts/2014-06-27-testing-a-swiss-army-knife.md

 }
 {% endhighlight %}

-Now, creating of our UserAccountRequest is simple, but crude.
+Now, creating our UserAccountRequest is simple, but crude.
 And when we get more tests, it should be extracted to separate method.
 Like:

 {% highlight c# linenos %}
 private static UserAccountRequest CreateUserAccountRequest()